Mont Park site

 Gresswell Tuberculosis Sanatorium Hospital

-In 1940, specific wards in the Mont Park area were established as the specialist Gresswell Tuberculosis Sanatorium.
-From the 1930s, tuberculosis (TB) became a problem in Victoria and isolation wards were instigated near the northern edge of the Mont Park site close to Greenwood Drive.
+In 1933, specific wards north of the Mont Park area were opened as the Gresswell Tuberculosis Sanatorium for the civilian population.
+From the 1920s, tuberculosis (TB) had become a problem in Victoria and isolation wards were instigated near the northern edge of the Mont Park site close to Greenwood Drive.
 A Nurses Home was located in this area as well.
 By the 1970s due to the decline in TB patients, the site became the Gresswell Rehabilitation Centre, for the treatment of men who had health issues caused by drug and alcohol use.
+See:https://www.montparktospringthorpe.com/gresswell-and-tuberculosis/

 Building at this site had been progressing slowly since 1938, with a view to housing Kew Cottages mental health patients.
 But this was long delayed, firstly because of the Second World War when this area was claimed for RAAF use, and after the war as Housing Commission accommodation for families.
 It was not until 1953 that Larundel came to have its first compliment of 310 male and 77 female patients.
 New brick wards were constructed to house a further 360 patients.
 By 1968 students were placed at Larundel for clinical training.
 Chronic and acute patients occupied separate wards, as did geriatric patients.